 stuck in a crevice or gap, or get smothered.

-when you are overtired
+you are ill

 as I say.
 When you're so tired and desperate to get at least some

-is a great safe cosleeping solution: you
+bedside crib as the excellent safe cosleeping solution: you

 practically cosleep but your baby is safely in her own crib next to